 On Saturday night, the city of London experienced yet another tragic attack, apparently carried out in the name of terror.
-The city’s second major attack in two months, and England’s third – the terrible bombing in Manchester just two weeks ago, has already led to numerous statements of solidarity and support from (most) leaders around the world.
+The city’s second in two months, and England’s third – the terrible bombing in Manchester just two weeks ago, has already led to numerous statements of solidarity and support from (most) leaders around the world.

 Unfortunately, during that time, Theresa May, British Prime Minister, also said this:

 That’s right, among the many things we can expect in the near future is another battle over government surveillance powers.
 In that battle, it’s a virtual guarantee that the British or U.S. government will resume its call for technology companies be able to decrypt any data or communications within their ecosystem, purportedly in the name of fighting terrorism, on demand.

 Whether it starts now, or as a result of a tragedy yet to come, the new war on encryption is about to begin.

 Following any terrorist attack, it’s inevitable that some government official throws out the phrase “gone dark.”
 Since law enforcement officers have a hard time cracking encryption, the theory goes, terrorists use encrypted messages because they know their terrorist planning and terrorist conversations and terrorist grocery lists can’t be read by Dudley Do Right.
 They’ve “gone dark,” and as such, new laws are needed to improve the ability of law enforcement and intelligence agencies to monitor and track potential terrorists.

 Just as inevitable as the “going dark” comment – a proposed new law or regulation expanding the ability of the government to surveil its citizens, including but not limited to a weakening of encryption protocols.